lexibank/tlopo/out/vol1/chapter6.md

-Another reconstruction, POc _&ast;piri_ 'twist, wrap around', whose reflexes refer typically to the manufacture of rope or twine (see [Ch.4, §3.2](chapter4.md#s-3-2)), has reflexes in some languages which refer to extracting coconut milk by squeezing it through coconut fibre (MM: Kia _piriki_ 'wring, squeeze coconut milk', NCV: Tamambo _viri_ 'twist, plait, braid; coconut milk'.
+Another reconstruction, POc _&ast;piri_ 'twist, wrap around', whose reflexes refer typically to the manufacture of rope or twine (see Ch.
+4, §3.2), has reflexes in some languages which refer to extracting coconut milk by squeezing it through coconut fibre (MM: Kia _piriki_ 'wring, squeeze coconut milk', NCV: Tamambo _viri_ 'twist, plait, braid; coconut milk'.
 See also SES: Arosi _biri-yi_ 'squeeze coconut milk through fibre').

 Lichtenberk writes (p.283):